+Standard 5: Children write and Standard 5: Children write and draw to express their ideas, using some letters and print conventions.
 Infants (Birth - 11 months) Young Toddlers (9 - 18 months) Older Toddlers (16 - 36 months) Three Year Olds (36 - 48 months) Four Year Olds (48 - 60 months) Draw or scribble with a purpose during play or other activities.
 Show emerging awareness that writing can be used for a variety of purposes.
-Use writing for a variety of purposes to convey meaning Make marks or scribbles using a variety of media (e.g., finger paint, chalk).
+Use writing for a variety of purposes to convey meaning.
+Make marks or scribbles using a variety of media (e.g., finger paint, chalk).
 Make intentional, more controlled scribbles and shapes (e.g., straight or curved lines).
 Write letter-like forms and a few letters, although often not oriented or written correctly.
 String some letter-like forms and/or letters together as if they are a word.
-Write some letters of meaningful words such as their name, using letters as letter-like forms.
-Attempt to write some work using invented spelling.
-Demonstrate awareness of some print conventions, sure as moving from left to right when writing letters or letter-like forms or leaving space between some group of letters.
-Draw a picture and describe what it represents Dictate ideas for someone to write down.
-Use scribbles, shapes, letter-like symbols, letters, Dictate elaborative or meaningful information or stories for someone to wridown.
+Write some letters of meaningful words such as their name, using letters and letter-like forms.
+Attempt to write some words using invented spelling.
+Demonstrate awareness of some print conventions (e.g.,moving from left to right when writing;leaving space between some groups of letters).